mattpetters/pettingzoo-portfolio/README.md

 # Pettingzoo Portfolio
-This is portfolio for the band Pettingzoo (hosted at pettingzootheband.com).
+This is portfolio for the former band Pettingzoo (formally hosted at pettingzootheband.com).
 It is a static site written in AngularJS.